-The Linguistics Club is an exciting venue that brings together students from a variety of programs to talk linguistics in a relaxed atmosphere.
+The Linguistics Society is an exciting venue that brings together students from a variety of programs to talk linguistics in a relaxed atmosphere.
 Events include movies, debates, day trips, guest speakers, and more!
 The Club is open to minors and non-minors alike.

 Some testimonials from current and past students:

 Being an English Education: Literature major, I am constantly asked how linguistics

 will help me teach one day.
 It gives me a deeper understanding of my English Language

 Learners (ELLs), and it provides me with an insight into African American Vernacular

 English (AAVE).
 These might seem like burdens to traditional English teachers, but

 to me, they present exciting new ways to celebrate my students.
 I want my future students

 to view language as a tool, and they're prior knowledge of another language is just